-Jill works on a variety of creative, primarily non-fiction projects.
-She’s edited documentary films, segments for PBS, videos for organizations such as the U.S. State Department, Sotheby’s, and TIME.com, plus personal profiles of notable individuals.
+Jill has also edited segments for PBS, videos for organizations such as the U.S. State Department, TIME.com, plus her own independent short films.

 Jill began her broadcasting career at CNN in Atlanta in 1990, and transferred to CNN-New York in 1999.
 During her tenure she covered Hurricane Katrina, the September 11th attacks, both Gulf Wars, major U.S. elections, the entertainment industry, and financial news.
 She edited award-winning coverage which garnered Emmy, Headliner, Dupont, and Loeb Awards.

 In 2006 Jill Woodward moved to Amsterdam and wore two hats: radio news producer and documentary film editor.
 She worked for the English language newsroom at Radio Netherlands Worldwide, sharpening her writing and interviewing skills.
 Collaborating remotely with NYC filmmaker Randi Cecchine, she edited the independent documentary feature Trail of Feathers: The Missile Dick Chicks Take on America, helping create story structure from 300+ hours of observational and interview footage, and helping create story structure.